 In 1926, Houdini performed a buried alive endurance test to expose Rahman Bey, a mystic who claimed to use supernatural powers to remain in a sealed casket for an hour.
 Houdini bettered Bey by remaining in a casket submerged in the swimming pool of New York's Hotel Shelton for 91 minutes.
 He repeated the feat at the Worcester YMCA on September 28, 1926.
 He did a third test out of water at Summerfield's Furniture Co. in Worcester on September 30, 1926.

 Riding the success and publicity generated by the Shelton test, Houdini decided to revive his stage-bound version of the Buried Alive ("Egyptian Fakirs Outdone!").
-Many sources say Houdini never performed the stunt, but this is not true.
-Houdini performed his Buried Alive at the Majestic Theater in Boston and in Worcester during late September 1926.
+Many sources say Houdini never performed the stunt, but this is untrue.
+Houdini performed his Buried Alive at the Majestic Theater in Boston and Worcester in late September 1926.

-It's likely the Buried Alive would have became a regular feature of Houdini's "3 Shows in One" during its 1926-27 Coast to Coast tour.
+It's likely the Buried Alive would have become a regular feature of Houdini's "3 Shows in One" during its 1926-27 Coast to Coast tour.
 But Houdini died in October of 1926.
-His body was reportedly buried in the casket that he used for his Buried Alive escape.
+His body was reportedly buried in the casket he used for his Buried Alive escape.